 What about Rahu and Ketu?

-The other argument made against Grahas is that, two of the grahas – Rahu and Keu, do not exist at all!
+The other argument made against Grahas is that, two of the grahas – Rahu and Ketu, do not exist at all!

 It is also a well known fact that eclipses occur when Sun and Moon are at one of these lunar nodes (Rahu or Ketu).
 Hence you have this story in India about Rahu swallowing the Sun.

 Rahu and Ketu are included in the list of Grahas, even though they don’t have any physical presence in the sky.
-This is because their positions were used in Indian astronomy to calculate the occurrence of eclipses.
-Nevertheless all those classified as Grahas move in the sky, and not all are physical bodies, two of them are shadow objects (Chaaya Graha).
-The term “Shadow” is used because moving into their position causes eclipses for Sun and Moon.
+This is because, these lunar nodes, by causing eclipses, exert a different kind of influence on life on Earth.
+The term Chaaya (“Shadow”) is used to describe Rahu and Ketu because moving into their shadow (position) causes eclipses of Sun and Moon.